German flag italian flag Mexico flag Spain flag Portugese flag Korean flag Chinese flag Japanese Flag 日本语

 Lamb has different molecular protein structure than beef.
 Beef or cows eat grasses that have the residual pesticides still present, long after these chemicals have been banned from farming.
 Beef cuts that are marbled are said to be the choicest.
 This marbling that makes the meat so tender is fat.
 Hormones are stored in the fat tissue and it is these hormones plus the chemicals from the grasses eaten from contaminated soil that is harmful.

-DAIRY BETTER CHOICES cheese, cream, ice cream, milk.
-All dairy puts an extra workload on the kidneys and dehydrates the body.
+DAIRY BETTER CHOICES All dairy puts an extra workload on the kidneys and dehydrates the body.
 The solutes are too large for cystic kidneys to effectively filter.
 Dairy tends to dehydrate the body.
-Salt that is added to cheese and ice creams plus the extra large molecular solutes, plus the dehydration all can raise blood pressure and decrease kidney functioning.
-Some of us have experienced by taking a bite of ice cream or a sip of milk, this is followed by an episode of awakening in the middle of the night with a cotton mouth, an intense thirst that one feels as if their tongue is totally parched and their mouth is filled with many bits of cotton puffs.
-We have experienced this from all forms of dairy.
+Salt that is added to cheese and ice creams plus the extra large molecular solutes, creates dehydration contributing to a rise in blood pressure and a lessening of kidney functioning.
+Some of us have experienced with even a small taste of ice cream or a sip of milk, we awaken in the middle of the night with a cotton mouth, parched with an intense thirst.
 Fatty portions from animal proteins are much more harmful than the leaner sections, i.e. skim milk is preferable to cream.
 Limit fats to a maximum of one ounce per day.
 If one continues to eat meats and animal foods than any type of cheese needs to replace the meat for that day.
 The amount of cheese allowed is one ounce whereas the amount of lean meat is approximately three ounces once or twice a week.
 Goat cheese is healthier than cow cheese, especially the type made by local farms, especially if one can find a salt free variety is sold.
 Cultured dairy is preferable i.e. buttermilk, yogurt, plugra butter.
 Limit butter fat and oils to less than a tablespoon per day.

 PKD top of page PKDiet.com polycystic kidney disease